Symptoms of chronic inflammation of the appendix. What is chronic appendicitis and how to treat it? Can appendicitis be chronic?

 - vomit;

-- severe cramps during defecation, the products of which are liquid.
+- severe pain during defecation, the products of which are liquid.

-But the main symptom chronic course appendicitis is a dull pain that periodically bothers the patient when walking and physical exertion.
-The body temperature value remains normal.
+But the main sign chronic course Appendicitis is a dull pain that periodically bothers the patient when walking and exercising.
+The body temperature remains normal.

-Thanks to laparoscopy, the doctor has the opportunity to assess the condition of the appendix and neighboring organs.
+Thanks to laparoscopy, the doctor is able to assess the condition of the appendix and neighboring organs.
 This procedure is both diagnostic and therapeutic.
-When an appendix is found, it is immediately removed.
+If an appendix is found, it is immediately removed.

 What is the treatment for chronic appendicitis?

-It is possible to eliminate the manifestations of chronic appendicitis only surgically.
+The manifestations of chronic appendicitis can only be eliminated surgically.
 During the operation, the appendix is removed in the same way as in the acute form.
-Complications in the form of thrombophlebitis, suppuration of wounds, peritonitis and pneumonia are very rare.
+Complications such as thrombophlebitis, wound suppuration, peritonitis and pneumonia are very rare.

-The proportion of the risk of ending the disease with a fatal outcome is so small that it is only 0.05% of the total number of operations performed.
-Almost all cases of treatment of chronic appendicitis ended in complete recovery of patients.
+The risk of the disease ending in death is so small that it is only 0.05% of the total number of operations performed.
+Almost all cases of treatment of chronic appendicitis ended full recovery patients.

-A previous attack of acute appendicitis in women or men in some cases can turn into chronic form, as evidenced by the presence pathological processes in the appendix.
-Acute phenomena subside, but the inflammatory process remains, and becomes chronic.
-This should distinguish between chronic recurrent appendicitis.
+A previously suffered attack of acute appendicitis in women or men in some cases can develop into chronic form, as evidenced by the presence pathological processes in the appendix.
+Acute phenomena subside, but the inflammatory process remains and becomes chronic.
+This is necessary to distinguish between chronic recurrent appendicitis.

-With this form, after an acute attack of appendicitis, pain subsides.
-After some time, a new attack is observed - a relapse of appendicitis.
-Therefore, this form is characterized by repeated attacks acute inflammation process.
-In the intervals between attacks, patients experience constant pain in the region of the caecum.
+In this form, after suffering an acute attack of appendicitis, the pain subsides.
+After some time, a new attack is observed - relapse of appendicitis.
+Consequently, this form is characterized by repeated attacks acute inflammation process.
+In the intervals between attacks, patients experience constant pain in the area of the cecum.

-Due to prolonged inflammation in the appendix, sclerotic changes are observed, it is also possible to gradually ulcerate, deform, the appearance of adhesions and scars, which leads to a decrease in the intestinal lumen and even to fusion with nearby organs.
+Due to prolonged inflammation, sclerotic changes are observed in the appendix; gradual ulceration, deformation, the appearance of adhesions and scars are also possible, which leads to a decrease in the intestinal lumen and even fusion with nearby organs.

 Classification